 Inside, as can still be seen today, no expense was spared.
 Large mirrors were carefully placed to reflect the rich stained glass windows, elaborately carved oak mantels installed above fireplaces, the ceilings beautifully frescoed—all arranged around the grand centerpiece, the stunning polished oak circular staircase, a rare sight in a residential house even for that time.

 Newcomer lived in the house until his death in 1901.
 Later, as the house changed hands in the 20th century, it was neglected and ultimately divided into separate apartments.
-But in 1986, it was completely restored to its former splendor as a single office building, and soon after became the headquarters for Schochor and Staton, P.A..
+But in 1986, it was completely restored to its former splendor as a single office building, and soon after became the headquarters for Schochor, Staton, Goldberg and Cardea, P.A..
 Today it’s become a central part of who we are—in fact, you’ll see the three ornate front windows in our company’s logo.